Stereotactic Radiosurgery

 This specially designed tool delivers small beams of radiation to the tumour from different angles.
 A large dose of radiation is delivered in a very short period, and in most cases, only one treatment session is necessary.

 The treatment involves several stages, including the placement of your head in a frame; imaging tests to determine the exact location of the tumour; computerised dose planning, in which the correct dosage is determined; and the delivery of radiation.
+The treatment is painless, and you should not feel any discomfort during the session.

 Linear Accelerator